- 1 Top 7 Best CB Radios Compared

 #1 Cobra 29Lx Professional – Top Pick/Best OverallWHY WE LIKE IT: The Cobra 29Lx Professional CB Radio is a true camper’s dream, featuring 4-watt AM RF power output, which is the highest radio frequency power level, providing enough range for 2-way communication more than 10 miles away.
 It also runs a diagnostic tool to auto-calibrate the strongest signal available, so we do not have to annoyingly toggle through various channels with repeated button presses.

 The Cobra 29LX Dynamike feature allows for improved voice clarity by controlling how loud you are.
 Think of it as a speaker in reverse without distortion and little to no transmission squeal.
 An easy-to read 4-color LCD display is also available in day or night time driving modes, along with 24/7 NOAA weather channel access for regular weather alerts.
+Who needs the best weather channels when you have acess to at least 10 NOAA channels.
+Plus, 4 watts of output power will keep your radio running at full frequency.
 A CB radio and the best car subwoofer make for great travels.

 Lastly, the Cobra 29Lx Professional CB Radio can also be paired with your smartphone to enable hands-free calling and receiving, as well as on-screen voice and text ID.
 It also has a dedicated smartphone app, iRadar, for live police, road hazard, and speed trap alerts to stay ahead of law enforcement.
+Plus, of course, there will be access to the instant emergency channel too.
 Manual alerts can also be reported by other drivers on the same network.”

 #2 Uniden PRO520XL Pro Series 40-Channel – Honorable Mention/Best BudgetWHY WE LIKE IT: Like the Cobra, the Uniden offers 4-watt AM RF power output, 40 channels, and awesome noise management.
 Anti-squelch is built-in using an automatic noise-limiter for increased clarity during 2-way communications.

 Arguably, the Uniden’s greatest claim to fame is its small and compact build, more than capable of handling the rigorous grind of off-road driving.
 Its build ranks way above cheap and flimsy plastic, inspiring confidence the first time you touch it.
-It also can also be mounted in several ways using the provided “U” mounting bracket anywhere along a flat surface, such as your dashboard or above the rear view mirror.
+It also can also be mounted in several ways using the provided “U” mounting bracket anywhere along a flat surface, such as your dashboard or above the rearview mirror.
+This radio will give you access to any of the 40 CB channels authorized by the FCC.
+This will be very useful for the next time you need to reach the emergency channel.

 One of the Uniden’s most notable upgrades over its predecessor, the PRO-510XL, is the addition of a Public Address switch with long coiled front-facing microphone cord.
 Simply connect to an external PA speaker and select Public Address mode to deliver booming commands on your next group camping trip.
 Along with your CB, the best breathalyzer is a must accessory.